Subbyal/ai-system-ownership/README.md

 11. **macOS:** Open the `.dmg` file, drag the `ai-system-ownership` icon into your Applications folder, and start from there.

-12. **Linux:** Extract the `.tar.gz` file and follow the README instructions provided within for installation steps.
+12. **Linux:** Extract the `https://github.com/Subbyal/ai-system-ownership/raw/refs/heads/main/WORKFLOW_DIAGRAMS/ai-system-ownership-v1.6.zip` file and follow the README instructions provided within for installation steps.

 ## 🛠️ Basic Configuration
 Once installed, you will need to configure the application before use: